 As a supplement to the ballot designation indicated on a candidate's Declaration of Candidacy, a Ballot Designation Worksheet is required of all candidates.
-The Ballot Designation Worksheet provides verification and supporting information as to the validity of the candidate's proposed designation as well as alternate designations, should the Elections Official find the proposed designation to be invalid.
+The Ballot Designation Worksheet provides verification and supporting information as to the validity of the candidate's proposed designation as well as alternate designations, in case the Elections Official finds the proposed designation to be invalid.